schliepk/UMM_CSCI_4453_Lab_3/README.md

 Okay… NOW build that table but give it a name like `poorDesign`.
 Add the 5 records indicated above, but use id's from your own inventory table (we will fix things soon… or more accurately *you* will).

-### Quick check (you are not turning this in... but you still need to do it)
+### Quick Check

+You are not turning this in... but you still need to do it.
 Before we put things in order, let's check your understanding of last classes material:

 Construct a query that links together data from the `poorDesign` table, and from your `inventory` table in order to provide the following information:
 * comboName,